Have We Reached the Point of #MeToo Malaise?: The Broadsheet

 ALSO IN THE HEADLINES

 • Working clean?
 Women are leading at the top of clean energy, but the industry’s workforce is still—like traditional energy—mostly male.
 The result?
 Women are missing out on a jobs boom.
+Bloomberg

 • Inextricably linked.
 Former U.S. Secretary of Commerce Penny Pritzker argues in Fortune that it’s impossible to find solutions on immigration without fighting climate change.
 The two are “more inextricably linked than ever,” Pritzker says.
+Fortune

 • Day 1 to 100.
 In her first 100 days as president, Sen. Amy Klobuchar would protect voting rights, fill judicial vacancies, get the United States back in the International Climate Agreement, and “rebuild our relationship with our allies and restore America’s standing in the world.”
 Those pointed items are part of the 2020 candidate’s list of 100 things she’d do from day one.
+New York Times

 • No joke.
 One way to eliminate the all-male writers’ room?
 Ban it.
 British channel ITV said it would no longer commission shows from comedy writing teams with zero women or even one “token woman.”
 ITV’s head of comedy Saskia Schuster says it’s in part because those all-male rooms can be “aggressive and slightly bullying.”
+Guardian

 MOVERS AND SHAKERS: The World Surf League hired Nike’s Pri Shumate as CMO; NBCUniversal’s Cherie Cohen as chief revenue officer; and NFL UK’s Sarah Swanson as SVP, strategic insights and consumer growth.
 Alibaba CFO Maggie Wu takes over oversight of its strategic acquisitions and investments unit in a management reshuffle.
 Bloomberg and SEC alum Michelle Bond joins Ripple as head of government relations.